 |Repeated content identification||√||√|

-Note: Starting in 9.5.370.136, you can change the structured analytics set operations after you’ve run a set.
+Note: You can change the structured analytics set operations after you run a set.
 Once you successfully run an operation and want to run another, return to your set and deselect the operation you previously ran and select the new operation.
 Then, save and run your structured analytics set.

 Note: If you are a current RelativityOne user, and you want to install or upgrade this application, you must contact the